 The Performatist In Everyday Human Performance

 Sociologist Erving Goffman in his 1956 book, The Presentation of Self in Everyday Life 5, suggested that one-to-one everyday human interaction was in its essence theatrical.
 Goffman believed that as an individual comes face to face with others, that individual always attempts to control or guide how they are perceived by the other.
 In parallel, the other person is trying to obtain information about the individual and form a view of them.
-As such, there is a theatrical performance in everyday life.
+As such, there is a mutual exchange, a theatrical performance between parties in everyday life.
 However, rather than being staged in a manipulative or phoney way, Goffman says the adoption of social roles is a natural occurrence in human behaviour.
 We do it unconsciously.

 Now considering human performance in daily life, it appears to be the outcome, the behaviour, the physical effect of our thoughts and words on the world.
 Performance comes through in daily work, music, art, business, sport, film, TV, politics and so on, and is the effect of both our own inner conscious language, and the one external to us.
 Human behaviour of all kinds and across all domains represents the performativity of everyday life.
 The social narrative, parents, education, political discourse, and economic conditions, in large part determine our behaviour.